koffeine/eslint-config/README.md

 ### Install ESLint

-- Install the correct version of ESlint, which is listed by the command:
+Install the correct version of ESlint, which is listed by the command:

 ```sh
 npm info eslint-config-koffeine peerDependencies
 ```

-- For example (for 4.11.0):
+For example (for 4.11.0):

 ```sh
 npm install --save-dev --save-exact eslint@4.11.0
 ```

-### Extend from config
+### ES6+ config

-Now you can add the following to your .eslintrc.js file:
+Add the following to your .eslintrc.js file:

 ```js
 modules.exports = {